Itheum/architecture-diagrams/whitepaper.md

 - OKPulse (https://okpulse.life/)
 - Other Programs (https://itheum.io/#case-studies)

-The applications are called “programs” within the Itheum platform and these programs can onboard their own “end users’.
+The applications are called “programs” within the Itheum platform and these programs can onboard their own “end users".
 These end users generate a lot of personal data and have a “Itheum user portal (called CareView)” for them to have full visibility of the data they have provided.

 This demo video shows you an example of the end user portal (CareView)for OKPulse (https://www.youtube.com/watch?v=ITONnseBFV4)